No767/No767/README.md

 <div align=left>

-I'm an Computer Science undergraduate at University of California, Merced and international scholar at Meiji Gakuin University.
+I'm an Computer Science undergraduate at University of California, Merced and International Economics at Meiji Gakuin University.
 Currently, some of my positions include:

 - CITRIS Educational Intern / Web Developer at UC Merced
 - Software Mentor at FRC 5507 (2nd year as a mentor, 6 years on the team)
-    - Alumni and Former Hardware Leader
+    - Alumni and Former Hardware Leader (2022-2023)
 - Software Mentor and Former President at GWHS Girls Who Code
-- Webmaster / General Project Manager at [UCMercedACM](https://github.com/UCMercedACM)
+- Administrative Assistant / Webmaster / Project Manager at [UCMercedACM](https://github.com/UCMercedACM)
 - Member of Society of Women Engineers at UC Merced
 - Lead developer/manager at [transprogrammer](https://github.com/transprogrammer)
 - Discord bot developer (in my spare time)